Armandoh4/filmlabproductions/README.md

 * Navigation

-    * Mobile Burger Menue - Located on the top left of the mobile navigation bar, clicking this will open the navigation menue.
+    * Mobile Burger Menu - Located on the top left of the mobile navigation bar, clicking this will open the navigation menu.
 This element uses the mouse hover attribute

         ![Burger Icon](assets/readme_img/burger.png)